Evidence & safety

 What to do next

-For "What to know about weekly progress review before changing a face yoga routine", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "What to know about weekly progress review before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about weekly progress review before changing a face yoga routine" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.
+For "Routine change check: weekly progress review", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Routine change check: weekly progress review" when you want app support for that action.
+The useful signal for "Routine change check: weekly progress review" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.

 Evidence boundary